Stochastic Motion Planning as Gaussian Variational Inference: Theory and Algorithms: GVI-MP algorithm

-{\em a) Natural gradient descent.} We use a natural gradient scheme to guide the candidate Gaussian towards the desired posterior.
-To maintain notational simplicity, we define the negative log probability for the posterior as $\psi(\bX) = -\log p(\bX|Z)$, and the objective in \eqref{eq:GVI_formulation} minimizes
+We propose a natural gradient numerical scheme for solving \eqref{eq:GVI_formulation}.
+Define the negative log probability for the posterior as $\psi(\bX) \triangleq -\log p(\bX|Z)$.
+The objective in \eqref{eq:GVI_formulation} reads

-The sparsity of the Gaussian prior leads to an exact sparse Gaussian inference problem.
-We parameterize the proposed Gaussian using its mean $\mu_\theta$ and inverse of covariance $\Sigma^{-1}_\theta$ \cite{barfoot2020exactly}.
+where $\mathcal{H}(q)$ denotes the entropy of the distribution $q$.
+The sparsity of the Gaussian prior leads to a sparse structure in the inverse of the covariance matrix.
+We parameterize the proposed Gaussian using its mean $\mu_\theta$ and inverse of covariance $\Sigma^{-1}_\theta$.
 The derivatives with respect to $\mu_{\theta}$ and $\Sigma^{-1}_{\theta}$ are \cite{opper2009}

 Comparing \eqref{eq:GVI_derivatives2} and \eqref{eq:GVI_derivatives3} we obtain